wurthless-elektroniks/RGH1.3/readme.md

 Please note though that once I finish a project I usually move on to the next one, so someone else will likely end up maintaining this project in the future.

+For bug reports, please provide the following:
+- Motherboard revision (Falcon, Jasper, Tonkaset, etc.)
+- GPU type if possible (shouldn't be necessary on Jasper/Tonkaset)
+- SDRAM manufacturer
+- Southbridge revision/date code
+- etc. etc. You get the picture.
+More information = better.

 ## Known issues and improvements

 - It's possible to get rid of the POST diode(s), but the only way to do that is to manually initialize the SMC FIFOs at the